awsdocs/amazon-cognito-developer-guide/doc_source/user-pool-settings-mfa-totp.md

 **Note**
 If you haven't activated TOTP software token MFA for the user pool, Amazon Cognito can't use the token to associate or verify users\.
 In this case, users receive a `SoftwareTokenMFANotFoundException` exception with the description `Software Token MFA has not been enabled by the userPool`\.
 If you deactivate software token MFA for the user pool later, users who previously associated and verified a TOTP token can continue to use it for MFA\.

 Configuring TOTP for your user is a multi\-step process where your user receives a secret code that they validate by entering a one\-time password\.
 Next, you can enable TOTP MFA for your user or set TOTP as the preferred MFA method for your user\.

+When you configure your user pool to require TOTP MFA and your users sign up for your app in the hosted UI, Amazon Cognito automates the user process\.
+Amazon Cognito prompts your user to choose an MFA method, displays a QR code to set up their authenticator app, and verifies their MFA registration\.
+In user pools where you have allowed users to choose between SMS and TOTP MFA, Amazon Cognito also presents your user with a choice of method\.
+For more information about the hosted UI sign\-up experience, see [How to sign up for a new account in the Amazon Cognito hosted UI](cognito-user-pools-hosted-ui-user-sign-up.md)\.

+**Important**
+When you have an AWS WAF web ACL associated with a user pool, and a rule in your web ACL presents a CAPTCHA, this can cause an unrecoverable error in hosted UI TOTP registration\.
+To create a rule that has a CAPTCHA action and doesn't affect hosted UI TOTP, see [Configuring your AWS WAF web ACL for hosted UI TOTP MFA](#hosted-ui-totp-waf)\.
+For more information about AWS WAF web ACLs and Amazon Cognito, see [Associating an AWS WAF web ACL with a user pool](user-pool-waf.md)\.

+To implement TOTP MFA in a custom UI where you use the [Amazon Cognito API](https://docs.aws.amazon.com/cognito-user-identity-pools/latest/APIReference/Welcome.html), see [Configuring MFA for a user in the Amazon Cognito native API](#totp-mfa-set-up-api)\.

 To add MFA to your user pool, see [Adding MFA to a user pool](user-pool-settings-mfa.md)\.

 **TOTP MFA considerations and limitations**

-1. The Amazon Cognito hosted UI currently doesn't support self\-service TOTP setup\.
-After your app associates and verifies a TOTP software token, your user can provide their TOTP in the hosted UI\.

 1. Amazon Cognito supports software token MFA through an authenticator app that generates TOTP codes\.
 Amazon Cognito doesn't support hardware\-based MFA\.